NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Observation-VitalSigns-BloodPressure/Index.page.md

 This Profile underwent Clinical and Technical Assurance during Sprint 7.
 This is a new Profile added to UK Core and should undergo review during the Sprint 7 review window.

-Click here to <a href="https://simplifier.net/HL7FHIRUKCoreR4/UKCore-Observation-VitalSigns-BloodPressure/~issues?level=File">Report Issue for UKCore-Observation-VitalSigns-BloodPressure<a>.
+Click here to <a href="https://simplifier.net/HL7FHIRUKCoreR4/UKCore-Observation-VitalSigns-BloodPressure/~issues?level=File">Report Issue for UKCore-Observation-VitalSigns-BloodPressure</a>.
 </div>

 <div id="transpose">